Sri-V/grow-app-project/README.md

 info.
 The `functional tests/` directory contains only a `tests.py` file because all it does is run automated web browser tests on the entire application.
 In your IDE, be sure to make a _Run Configuration_ for `python manage.py test functional_tests` so that you can run those tests immediately.

+# Glossary

+Crop - a single tray of a plant through a single grow cycle.
+Has a variety, start date, and grow schedule.
+ID used to track actions and notes.

+CropRecord - anything done to or noticed about a crop.
+(Ex: watered, moved from x to y, trashed, notes)

+Customer - an individual or restaurant who placed an order.
+Should be linked with online order/accounting modules, later.

+Location - where the tray can be found.
+Can be a Slot in-house (rack, house, TBD) or a Customer upon delivery.

+Order - information on what was ordered (varieties, quantity), which Customer ordered it, when deliveries are expected, and whether or not it's recurring/active.

+Slot - a location in-house that holds a tray.

+Tray - the container holding the crop.
+Has a barcode, Crop, size, and Location.
+Used to track crop lifecycle steps, actions, and location.

+Variety - the kind of plant growing and the size of the tray.
+Size only listed if different from the standard.
+(Ex: mustard; shiso; basil, small)